brettg17/HeroFit/planning/userStories.md

 - as a new user, I want to select a fitness class so that I can get tailored workout plans

-*stretch* - as a user, I want to upload a profile picture to personalize my account

 *workout and meal plans*